bearddan2000/bash-cli-automate-git-delete/README.md

 Adds summary count after script completes
 Adds first line of README.md to topics
-Adds related projects search links to README.md
-- Does language and platform specific
-- Does general search with each unique topic keyword

 ## Step 1
 Create a ssh key for github id on host computer.